jundalisay/superb/content/en/maharlika/history/golden-years-marcos.md

 - allowing the Napoles pork-barrel scam
 - allowing corrupt generals that led to the Oakwood mutiny which scared away investors

+Thus:

-Thus, Diosdado Macapagal's first sin was to kill Philippine industrialization by removing import controls.
-His second sin was to begin the debt-driven economic growth by devaluing the Peso.
+- Diosdado Macapagal's first sin was to kill Philippine industrialization by removing import controls.
+- His second sin was to begin the debt-driven economic growth by devaluing the Peso.

 These sins were also done by the Latin American dictators and produced a similar [debt crisis](https://en.wikipedia.org/wiki/Latin_American_debt_crisis) roughly around the same period.